Find Any File (FAF)

 - From the File menu, choose New Password Item (⌘N).

 - In the appearing dialog, enter "FindAnyFile" for the Keychain Item Name, then enter your Admin user name (i.e. your Mac login name) and your Admin password into the Account Name and Password fields.

-- Launch Find Any File (FAF) and perform a root-level search by holding the option (⌥) key before clicking on "Find All".
-You'll be asked that Find Any File wants to access information from your keychain.
+- Launch Find Any File (FAF) and perform a root-level search by holding the option (⌥) key before clicking on the Find button.
+You'll be asked to confirm that Find Any File wants to access information from your keychain.
 Choose Always Allow.

 Now, whenever you launch FAF and want to search with root permissions, you need to hold down the option key.
 You can change that, too, so that FAF will always search with root permissions.
 To do that, launch the program Terminal.app and paste the following into it:

 Press the Return key to issue this command.
 Now quit and relaunch FAF - the Find button should now read Find All.
 With that, you're set.
 (To turn off this feature, issue the Terminal command again, replacing yes with no.)

 For more tips and troubleshooting help see the Support page.

 While I appreciate hearing from a happy user, especially if (s)he sends me some money for it, even Find Any File is neither perfect nor to everyone's taste.
 Therefore, I like to refer you to some other programs that offer similar features.
 I hope one of them suits your needs.
 If not, you can always ask me, maybe I can help :)

 A popular alternative to FAF is EasyFind by DEVONtechnologies.
 It offers a few extra search options (e.g. wildcards), displays results differenty and has a single-window user interface which you might prefer.